adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 ```

 ```
-When your need to know overcomes your sense of self preservation, when you confront the , and a dice rolling move is triggered, you can choose to ???.
+When you choose to confront the madness, when the need to act overcoming your sense of self preservation, and a dice rollingmove is triggered, you can choose to ???.
 If you do,
 ```